webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Notifications.md

 # Notifications

-Web scraper has multiple notification types to notify users about their activities or other related information about their account.
+Web Scraper has multiple notification types to notify users about their activities or other related information about their account.

 ### Notification types

 * All credits have been spent
 * Scraping job fails
-* Data quality fails for scraping job
+* Data quality fails for a scraping job
 * API misuse noticed

 ### Notification channels